 The drone has 13 cameras onboard—one 4K camera for recording, and 12 cameras positioned around the drone that help it sense the world and navigate through it in real time.

 See how the Skydio R1 navigates through it’s environment…

 As you can see from the video above, Skydio is targeting serious sports enthusiasts, the kind of people that want to shoot high-quality video without having to worry about piloting their drone.

 The R1 is built entirely from American labor and American parts, which is great, but with a price tag of $2,500, it’s just too pricey for most casual drone users.

-More information about the Skydio R1 is available at shop.skydio.com
+The Skydio R1 is now available at AMAZON.com

 Autel Robotics has announced the EVO Drone, another foldable quadcopter packed full of intelligent flight features and equipped with a top quality 4K camera.